 The compositions can also be played as solo Lute or as trio Sonatas without any lutes.
 When playing solo, important notes played otherwise by second or third instruments are added to the first voice in red ink.
 Curiously, judging by the shape of the characters, this helpful notation has been added by somebody else.
 The normal print is in black.

-The link to a PDF containing an overview, the disposition and the contents of the tomes in great detail.
+The link to a PDF containing an overview, the disposition and the contents of the partbooks in great detail.

-The link to a PDF with the current understanding about the tomes, for comparison.
+The link to a PDF with the current understanding about the partbooks, for comparison.

 The compositions show outstanding originality and deep reasoning.
 Remarks on how to play, and the intention of the songs, are to be found at varioius places: